ireyoner/TableauReportsDocumentor/README.md

 # TableauReportsDocumentor
-Program, that allows to easily create Report from given Tableau Workbook file.
+Program that allows to easily create Report from given Tableau Workbook file.